hexawyz/Exo/ReadMe.md

 * Razer Synapse (in case of a supported device): The Razer protocol is not really designed to avoid conflicts, so the softwares can run into problems if two are running simultaneously.
 * Stream Deck: When accessing the device Exo can slightly disrupt the StreamDeck software, but this is probably an intentional behavior from Elgato in order to allow others to control the device.
 Distruption is instantly fixed by simply opening the main window of the Stream Deck software.
 * RGB Fusion 2.0: As long as the software is not open and running any effects, it seems that there are generally no conflicts.
-* NZXT CAM: If CAM is started prior to the service, it will prevent it from accessing Kraken devices.
+* NZXT CAM: If CAM is started prior to Exo, it will prevent it from accessing Kraken devices.
+If Exo is started prior to CAM, it will prevent CAM from accessing the device.

+⚠️ Please also note that in recent versions of Windows, many devices will now strictly require administrator rights to be acessed.
+I believe this is part of an effort from Microsoft to make the system more secure by preventing random apps from accessing any device.
+This will never be a problem if you run Exo as a service (which is the default configuration when using the installer), but it can be a problem if you try to run Exo manually or develop & debug within an IDE.

 ## Getting a binary release